-The Tennessee Housing Development Agency ("THDA") is seeking creative and innovative proposals for a 2024 Round of Competitive Grants under the Tennessee Housing Trust Fund ("THTF").
-The amount available for the FY 2024 Round is approximately \$4.0 million.
+The Tennessee Housing Development Agency ("THDA") is seeking creative and innovative proposals for a 2025 Round of Competitive Grants funded under the Tennessee Housing Trust Fund ("THTF").
 The purpose of this Program Description is to explain program requirements and the application process.
+The amount available for the FY 2025 Round is approximately \$3.5 million.
+Additionally, THDA may make available any unallocated or returned funds from the 2024 or earlier funding rounds, as determined at the time of award.

-Applications for the 2024 Round will be available on January 18, 2024 and must be received by THDA on or before 4:00 PM Central on Thursday, February 29, 2024.
-THDA anticipates notifying successful applicants by May 10, 2024.
-The 2024 Round Competitive Grants contracts will begin on July 1, 2024 and will end June 30, 2027.
-Applicants should be aware that there is no cure period.
-Submission of a complete application is a threshold requirement.
+Applications for the 2025 Round will be available on January 16, 2025 and must be received by THDA on or before 4:00 PM Central on Thursday, February 27, 2025.
+THDA anticipates notifying successful applicants on or before May 30, 2025.
+The 2025 Competitive Grants grant term will begin on July 1, 2025 and will end June 30, 2028.
+Applicants should be aware that there is no cure period for general application responses; however, THDA will allow 72 hours from the date/time of notification to provide missing threshold documents to be uploaded to PIMS.
+Submission of a complete, signed application is a threshold requirement.